Part 3

 run: |-

-kustomize edit set image gcr.io/PROJECT_ID/IMAGE=gcr.io/$PROJECT_ID/$IMAGE:${GITHUB_REF#refs/heads/}-$GITHUB_SHA
+kustomize edit set image PROJECT/IMAGE=gcr.io/$PROJECT_ID/$IMAGE:$BRANCH-$GITHUB_SHA

 kustomize build . | kubectl apply -f -

-kubectl rollout status deployment $IMAGE
+kubectl rollout status deployment $DEPLOYMENT

 kubectl get services -o wide

 What we'll want to do is deploy each branch into a separate namespace so that each branch has its own separate environment.
-Kustomize has a method to set the namespace. ${GITHUBREF#refs/heads/}_ will be the branch name.

 kustomize edit set namespace ${GITHUB_REF#refs/heads/}